TrackerLounge/LittleWing/README.md

 </tbody>
 </table>

 Some of the Wing Chun form requires grabbing the dummy's neck for leverage.
 I used a wood rasp and sand paper to create a rounded neck that is more comfortable to grab at speed than the standard 2x4.
+When Little Wing was hanging on the front door of my apartment, I wanted to be able to use the peep-hole to see who was at the door.
+I drilled a hole thru Little Wing, to allow me to see thru.

 <table>
 <thead>